- Apalis thoracica

 Length 12-13 cm, mass 8.3-13.1 g.

-Adult: Narrow black breastband together with pale eyes separate this species from others.
+Adult: Narrow black breastband together with pale eyes separate this species from most others.

 - A. t. griseiceps (iringae): South-eastern Kenya (Chyulu Hills) and highlands of Tanzania